motib/bagrut/README.md

 Solutions for problems in probability
 -------------------------------------
-A rewritten and expanded version of the problems in probability from each exam.
+An improved version of the problems in probability from each exam, expanded to include the problems from 2019-2022.

 Geometry theorems
 -----------------